tylertitsworth/5th-age-srd/Classes/Warlord.md

 Recharge 16+ after battle

-**Effect:** Until the end of the battle, whenever you hit with your Fight from the Front melee attack, a nearby ally gains temporary hit points equal to your Charisma modifier, twice at 5th level and thrice at 8th level.
+**Effect:** Until the end of the battle, whenever you hit with your Fight from the Front melee attack, a nearby ally gains temporary hit points equal to your Charisma modifier, twice at champion tier and thrice at epic tier level.

 #### Adventurer Feat